 Funeral homes are required by law to accept caskets from outside providers without charging you an extra fee.
 Be mindful of the delivery charges when buying from online or casket retailers.
 Check the delivery areas and timeframe.
 Make sure to follow all the steps above to make purchasing the casket easier.

-Trying to find a policy if you need to buy a casket needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
+Finding a policy if you need to buy a casket needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.

 If you have a health history or pre-existing medical conditions, let us help you; we will work with you side by side to find a plan that fits your needs.

-We will work with you every step of the way to find the plan that fits your financial requirements and budget.
-You don’t have to waste your precious time anymore searching for multiple insurance companies because we will do the dirty work for you.
+We will work with you to find the plan that fits your financial requirements and budget.
+You don’t have to waste your precious time searching for multiple insurance companies because we will do the dirty work for you.

 We will shop your case to different insurance carriers and get you the best price.

-We work with many A+ rated insurance carriers that specialized in covering high-risk clients like you.
+We work with many A+ rated insurance carriers that specialize in covering high-risk clients like you.
 We will search all those companies to get the best rate.
 We will match you up with the best burial insurance company that gives the best rate.

 We will assist you in securing the coverage you need at a rate you can afford.
 So, if you are looking for pre-paid funeral insurance, or pre-paid burial insurance, or pre-paid life insurance.